BOOK NOW CALL US

 Every year, more than 4 million visitors make their way through the gates of Zion National Park.
-Of those visitors, researchers estimate that as many as 1,000 people a day hike — or attempt to hike — the park’s most famous trail; Angels Landing.
+Of those visitors, researchers estimate that as many as 1,000 people a day hike — or attempt to hike — the park’s most famous trail, Angels Landing.
+To improve your chances of hiking Angels Landing, you should secure your permit and lodging well in advance.

 What You Need to Know About Angels Landing